arch111arch/fire-water-and-ice-game/README.md

 - __Navigation Bar__

   - The navigaition is simple and to the point.
 It is resposive and easy for the user to understand.
-Since this is about the game itself, the About section and Socils were all that was needed.
+Since this is about the game itself, the About section and Socials were all that was needed.

 - __The Game Board__